Sravaniyepuri/Calculator/README.md

 You also need to have the Tkinter library installed.
 This library is usually included with most Python installations.

 ## How to use:
-Run the `calculator.py` file using Python.
+1. Run the `calculator.py` file using Python.
-Enter the desired numbers and operators using the buttons provided.
+2. Enter the desired numbers and operators using the buttons provided.
-Press the `"C"` button to `clear` the input.
+3. Press the `"C"` button to `clear` the input.
-Press the `"="` button to `evaluate` the expression and get the `result`.
+4. Press the `"="` button to `evaluate` the expression and get the `result`.

 ## Features:
-Supports basic arithmetic operations: `addition`, `subtraction`, `multiplication`, and `division`.
+- Supports basic arithmetic operations: `addition`, `subtraction`, `multiplication`, and `division`.
-Allows the use of parentheses and percentage (%).
+- Allows the use of parentheses and percentage (%).
-Easy-to-use interface with clear buttons and display.
+- Easy-to-use interface with clear buttons and display.

 ## Contributing:
 If you find any issues or have suggestions for improvement, feel free to create a pull request or issue on GitHub.

 ## Credits:
-This project was created by [Sravani Yepuri].
+This project was created by Sravani Yepuri.